Relational Foundations For Functorial Data Migration

 \section{Functorial Data Migration}

 In this section we define the original signature morphisms and data migration functors of~\cite{Spivak:2012:FDM:2324905.2325108}, as well as ``typed signature morphisms'' and ``typed data migration functors'', which are our extension of~\cite{Spivak:2012:FDM:2324905.2325108} to attributes.
-The basic idea is that associated with a mapping between signatures $F : S \to T$ is a data transformation $\Delta_F : T$-{\bf Inst} $\to S$-{\bf Inst} and left and right adjoints $\Sigma_F, \Pi_F : S$-{\bf Inst} $\to T$-{\bf Inst}.
+The basic idea is that associated with a morphism between signatures $F \taking S \to T$ is a data transformation $\Delta_F \taking T\inst \to S\inst$ and left and right adjoints $\Sigma_F, \Pi_F : S\inst \to T\inst$.